The Languages of The People

 The Language of The Deserts

 The People of the Desert are a resilient, resourceful society who have thrived under the sun and shifting sands for generations.
 Their way of life revolves around cooperation, precise planning, and an enduring respect for nature’s rhythms.
-To communicate these values, they have developed a remarkable language—one that weaves complex ideas into single words and carefully tracks the flow of time.
+To communicate these values, they have developed a remarkable language that weaves complex ideas into single words and carefully tracks the flow of time.
 Below is a simple introduction to the key features of their speech:

 • Determiners: Two types—Direct (for clearly identified or nearby objects) and Indirect (for less certain or more distant references).